This series is relevant primarily for employees who regularly handle medical records in doctor’s offices, healthcare organizations, and hospitals.

 Wipe the hard drives of any old devices – or physically destroy them – before they are disposed of to ensure criminals can’t access any of the information that’s still stored there.

-Under HIPAA, a staff member must not access an electronic health record without the need to do their job.
-Doing so is a violation of Federal law and the patient’s civil rights.
+Under HIPAA, a staff member must not access an electronic health record unless it’s necessary to do their job.
+Doing so is a violation of federal law and the patient’s civil rights.

 Only the minimum amount of information should be sent to satisfy a request, and the email account should be protected with a strong, complex password.

 HIPAA violations must be reported when they are discovered.
-Failure to do so is, in and of itself, a HIPAA violation.
+Failure to do so is a HIPAA violation.

 Explains the Office of Civil Rights and its involvement with HIPAA.